pulumi/docs/content/tutorials/move-resources-between-stacks/index.md

 To start, login to the [Pulumi CLI](/docs/cli/commands/pulumi_login/) and ensure it is [configured to use your AWS account](/docs/clouds/aws/get-started/begin/#configure-pulumi-to-access-your-aws-account).
 Next, [create a new project](/docs/clouds/aws/get-started/create-project/) and replace the default program code with the following:

-{{< example-program path="aws-s3bucket-bucketpolicy" >}}
+{{< example-program path="aws-s3bucket-s3objects-random" >}}

 This code example creates the following resources:

-- An S3 bucket
+- A random object from the [Pulumi Random provider](/registry/packages/random/)
-- An S3 bucket policy definition
+- An S3 bucket resource
-- An S3 bucket policy attachment
+- Two S3 bucket objects

-It also includes two exports that will output the name and ARN of the S3 bucket.
+It also includes one export that will output the name of the Pulumi random object.

+Given that this example program makes use of the Pulumi Random provider, you will also need to make sure to [install this dependency into your project](https://github.com/pulumi/pulumi-random?tab=readme-ov-file#installing).

 Now run the `pulumi up` command to deploy your resources before moving onto the next steps.

-## Retrieve a resource's URN

 ## Move a resource between stacks

-### Move within the same project

 The `pulumi state move` command works as follows: